robbiecren07/shad-css/packages/converter/NOTES.md

 which is `const safeClassName = removeForbiddenApplyUtils(className)`.
 We get an error in `tailwindToCss.ts` when using `postcss`, it does not like that we add those tailwind classes to `@apply` since its a custom tailwind css/class name.

+- Fix buttonVariants(), converter removes it in some components and replaces with `buttonStyles.` that logic doesnt work, e.g. `alert-dialog` should be able to just use `import { buttonVariants } from "@/components/ui/button"`.

 ### Components to address